Table of Contents

 Introduction: Understanding the Concept of a Passbook

-A passbook is a small booklet that serves as a record of transactions made by an account holder in a savings account.
-It is a traditional method of banking that has been around for decades and is still used by many people today.
-The passbook contains details of deposits, withdrawals, interest earned, and the account balance.
-It is updated by the bank every time a transaction is made, and the account holder can use it to keep track of their finances.
+A passbook is a small sized book which has the records of transactions made in a savings account by an account holder.
+It is a conventional form of banking and is still in use even in the present society.
+The passbook holds information on deposits, withdrawals, interest generated, and the current balance.
+The bank marks it every time there is a transaction, and the account holder can use it to check the account history.

 The Pros of Using a Passbook: Security, Convenience, and Budgeting